Skip navigation

 How EDC can help Canadian exporters

-On March 7, the Government of Canada announced $6.5 billion in support for businesses impacted by the current trade uncertainty, including the launch of EDC’s Trade Impact Program (TIP).
-With this newly launched program, EDC is facilitating an additional $5 billion over two years in support to eligible companies across a range of products to help them navigate economic challenges.
+On March 7, the Government of Canada announced $6.5 billion in support for businesses impacted by ongoing trade uncertainty.
+This includes the launch of EDC’s Trade Impact Program (TIP), which will facilitate an additional $5 billion over two years in support for eligible companies.

 “We have local knowledge of how to do business in different markets, but we also have the right people who have the connections, and we can leverage that benefit to Canadian exporters,” says Jorge Rave, EDC’s regional vice-president for Latin America and the Caribbean.